Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

-Violent mergers of CO WDs (Fig.\ref{fig:dtds}, panel D) have a DTD that roughly follows a power-law with t proportional to about -1, which is to be expected since the main physical mechanism leading to decreasing orbital size in double WD mergers is set by emission of gravitational waves \citep[see][for details]{Ruiter2009}.
-On average, we find most mergers undergo only one common envelope event, with each event drastically decreasing the orbital separation by up to $\rm \sim 2$ orders of magnitude.
-However, one particular formation scenario of double WD mergers leads to mergers occurring 100 million years or less after star formation -- the so-called `ultra-prompt' mergers \citep{Ruiter2013} -- in which the same star loses its envelope twice: once while it is a regular giant-like star, and later when it is a helium giant-like star.
+Violent mergers of two CO WDs (Fig. \ref{fig:dtds}, panel D) have a DTD that roughly follows a power-law $\propto t^{-1}$, which is to be expected since the main physical mechanism leading to decreasing orbital size in double WD mergers is set by emission of gravitational waves \citep[see][for details]{Ruiter2009}.
+A merging white dwarf system is assumed to produce a SN Ia if: (i) both white dwarfs are of C-O type and (ii) at least one of the white dwarfs is above some mass threshold -- in this case 0.9 \Msun, since lower masses will not produce enough $^{56}$Ni to produce an explosion whose lightcurve reflects that of a `typical', including sub-luminous 91bg-like, type Ia supernova \citep[][see figures 4, 14 and 5, respectively]{Ruiter2013,Shen2018,Pakmor2022}.
+The criteria that determine stability of mass transfer -- whether a white dwarf pair will merge or undergo stable mass transfer -- when one of the white dwarfs fills its Roche lobe are defined by the properties of the individual binary.
+We refer the reader to \citet[][section 5]{Belczynski2008}.
+On average, we find that most mergers undergo only one common envelope event, with each event drastically decreasing the orbital separation by up to $\rm \sim 2$ orders of magnitude.
+However, one particular formation scenario of double WD mergers leads to mergers occurring 100 million years or less after star formation -- the so-called `ultra-prompt' mergers \citep{Ruiter2013} -- in which the same star loses its envelope twice: once while it is a regular giant-like star, and later when it is a He giant-like star.
 These merger progenitors, with their unique evolutionary channel, do not follow the canonical power-law distribution.